bmcdavid/DotNetStarter/docs/index.md

 [![Build status](https://ci.appveyor.com/api/projects/status/a907wfniy73sk5de?svg=true)](https://ci.appveyor.com/project/bmcdavid/dotnetstarter)

-The goal of this project is to create a startup and IoC/DI framework for netframeworks 3.5+ and netstandard 1.3+ which allows packages to support container registrations without a specific container defined.
+The goal of this project is to create a startup and IoC/DI framework for netframeworks 3.5+ and netstandard 1.3+ which allows packages to support container registrations with a container specified at runtime.

 * [Object Factory and customization](./custom-objectfactory.html)
 * [Module creation, discovery, and dependencies](./modules.html)